rg-3/tenv.rb/README.md

     [4] twenv.rb (main)> archived_likes.size
     17

+__4) <a id='commands-read-links'>read-links</a>__

+The `read-links` command lets you page through the external links being shared on your home timeline or the timeline of a user.
+The hope is that this command can reduce noise and enable you to discover new content to read instead of idling on Twitter.
+There's a [demo video](https://asciinema.org/a/bLqkauXuAch91HKopq7Fl0Lph) to watch for this command.

+The following example demonstrates the help menu:

+    [1] twenv.rb (main)> read-links --help
+    read-links [OPTIONS] [user]

+    Read external links from your home timeline or the timeline of a user

+        -m, --max       The max number of links to find.
+Default is 10 -h, --help      Show this message.

- __<a id='commands-delete-your-tweets'> 4) delete-my-tweets</a>__
+__<a id='commands-delete-your-tweets'> 5) delete-my-tweets</a>__

 The `delete-my-tweets` command can delete all your tweets, or a subset of them gathered by filtering.
 This command reads  your entire timeline; if there's a lot of tweets it might take a while.
 What follows are examples that demonstrate deleting all your tweets or just a subset of them:

     # Delete all tweets
     [1] twenv.rb (main)> delete-my-tweets